-American journalist legend and Vietnam War author James Wesley Pruden Jr. is Editor Emeritus of The Washington Times.
-Mr. Pruden's first job in the newspaper business dates back to 1951 as a copyboy at the now defunct Arkansas Gazette where he later became a sportswriter and an assistant state editor.
+Wesley Pruden is Editor-In-Chief Emeritus of The Washington Times.
+Mr. Pruden's first job in the newspaper business dates back to 1951 as a copyboy at the now-defunct Arkansas Gazette, where he later became a sportswriter and an assistant state editor.
 In 1982, he joined The Washington Times, four months after the paper began, as chief political correspondent.
-He became assistant managing editor in 1983, managing editor in 1985, and editor-in-chief in 1992.
-He retired in January 2008 and became editor-in-chief-emeritus.
-Mr. Pruden is known for his coverage of President Ronald Reagan.
+He became assistant managing editor in 1993, managing editor in 1985 and editor in chief in 1992.
 In 1991, he won the H.L.
 Mencken Prize for excellence in writing and commentary.
-Mr. Pruden writes a twice-weekly column on politics and national affairs for The Times.
+Mr. Pruden retired in January 2008 and became editor in chief emeritus.
+He writes "Pruden on Politics," a twice-weekly column in The Washington Times.